6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 Keep it in present tense, and pack as much potent visually dramatic information as you can without losing the edge and attitude of the story.

 If you think of your log-line as a commercial for the movie you see in your head - the one you have played out in your imagination as you've been writing it, then you'll breathe life and personality into one, two or three sentences it will take you to say IT.

 Log-line for Rainman :

-A self-centered hotshot returns home for his father's funeral to learn that the family inheritance goes to an autistic brother he never knew he had.
-When the hotshot kidnaps this older brother and drives him cross-country hoping to gain his confidence and get control of the family money, he discovers an unusual dimension to his brother's autism that sparks a genuine relationship, which leads to the revelation of a of dramatic childhood secret.
+When a self-centered hotshot returns home for his father's funeral and learns that the family inheritance goes to an autistic brother he never knew he had, he kidnaps his brother and drives him cross-country hoping to gain his confidence and get control of the family money, but along the way he discovers an unusual dimension to his brother's autism that sparks a genuine relationship, which leads to the revelation of a dramatic childhood secret.

 Log-line for Some Like It Hot :

-Two womanizing musicians, seeking to escape the mob after witnessing the St. Valentines' Day dress in drag and join an all-girl band headed for Miami, where their disguises not only open the door to love but also to misunderstanding and new dangers.
-Just when it looks like love conquers all, the mobsters show up at the same Miami resort.
+Two womanizing musicians, seeking to escape the mob after witnessing the St. Valentines' Day dress in drag and join an all-girl band headed for Miami, where their disguises not only open the door to love but also to misunderstanding and life-threatening dangers.

 THE PROMISE OF PREMISE

 PREMISE – “a proposition hypothetically supposed or held to be true; a basis of argument.”